davidafshepherd/tetrecs/README.md

-- 'tetrecs' is the project directory.
+- [src](src) contains the source code.
+- [dist](dist) contains a jar file:
-- Run 'tetrecs.jar' to start the game. <br><br>
+  - Run [tetrecs.jar](dist/tetrecs.jar) to start the game. <br><br>
-- To view the scoreboard and play the multiplayer mode, you need to be connected to the University of Southampton's VPN, 'GlobalProtect'.
+- To play the multiplayer mode and view the scoreboard, connect to the University of Southampton's VPN [GlobalProtect](https://knowledgenow.soton.ac.uk/Articles/KB0011610).
-- The link to the VPN is here https://knowledgenow.soton.ac.uk/Articles/KB0011610.
+- You must be a student or a member of staff to do so.

 ![image](https://github.com/user-attachments/assets/64a089c6-7466-42ac-8133-5eebe87a4e13)